ForNeVeR/tdlib-versioned/README.md

 The license indication in the project's sources is compliant with the [REUSE specification v3.3][reuse.spec].

+Note that this message only concerns the contents of the `main` branch.
+The `tdlib` branch is daily synchronized with the TDLib upstream.
+While currently using the same BSL-1.0 license, it doesn't make any promises of REUSE compatibility or keeping the current licensing.

 [andivionian-status-classifier]: https://andivionian.fornever.me/v1/#status-ventis-
 [docs.contributing]: CONTRIBUTING.md
 [docs.license]: LICENSE.txt